Buying a small business

 Domain Names

-Commercial and Retail Leases
+Commercial and Retail Leases in NSW

-When does it commence?
+When does a lease commence?

 A lease generally commences when both parties have signed it.
 Neither party can end it without the other’s consent.